Fritz Todt: Death

-On 8 February 1942, sometime after take off from the Wolfsschanze ("Wolf's Lair") airfield near Rastenburg, in East Prussia, Todt's Heinkel He 111 aircraft crashed near the village of Wilhelmsdorf and he was killed.
+On 8 February 1942, sometime after taking off from the Wolfsschanze ("Wolf's Lair") airfield near Rastenburg, in East Prussia, Todt's Heinkel He 111 aircraft crashed near the village of Wilhelmsdorf and he was killed.
+(Note: Also see the article in The New York Times, "Todt's Death Seen as Help to Goering".)
 He was buried in the Invalids' Cemetery in the Scharnhorst-Strasse in Berlin.
-Posthumously, he became the first recipient of the newly created Deutscher Orden ("German Order").
+Posthumously, he became the first recipient of the new Deutscher Orden ("German Order").

-It has been suggested that Todt had been the victim of an assassination orchestrated by Hitler, but that has never been confirmed.
+During Todt's funeral oration, Hitler pronounced him as "the most powerful builder of all time," recalled the Reich Minister's early commitment to the NSDAP, his Party career, and praised his oversight of both the Autobahnen and Westwall's construction.
+Nazi theorist and ideologue Alfred Rosenberg offered a characteristically ideological gloss, casting Todt as a creative engineer possessed of deep feeling for the profound laws of nature and animated by a love of art.
+Hitler's funeral observations aside, it has been suggested that Todt had been the victim of an assassination orchestrated by the Führer, but that has never been confirmed and the evidence does not support this claim.
 A possible motive for killing Todt was that he had flown to the Wolf's Lair to recommend that Hitler sue for peace with the Soviet Union.
-Todt's production figures suggested that the German economy was not able to support the defeat of Russia and, by February, it was apparent Hitler's plan to rapidly subdue Russia in a Blitzkrieg was not succeeding.
+Todt's production figures suggested that the German economy was not able to support the defeat of Russia.

+Adolf Hitler presenting Albert Speer with the Fritz-Todt-Ring, 13 May 1943.

+Todt's successor as Reichsminister was Albert Speer, whom Hitler awarded the "Dr Todt Ring" on 13 May 1943.
+To reduce the bureaucratization, political infighting, and jurisdictional arguments that had plagued the war effort, Hitler gave his new Minister of Armaments wide executive powers and reduced the role of the military and Göring when it came to production; this allowed Speer to cite the Führer's direct support and helped eliminate technical and economic disputes under those auspices.
+Not long after Todt's death and Speer's ascendancy, the so-called "production miracle" of 1942–1944 ensued, begun by the former Minister of Armaments (Todt) but advanced by Speer's more sweeping authority and sway with Hitler.

+Accident investigation

-Todt's successor as Reichsminister was Albert Speer, whom Hitler awarded an Org.Todt ring during May 1943.
-Speer was supposed to be on the same plane as Todt.
+Speer was supposed to be on the same plane as Todt departing Rastenburg for Berlin on 8 February but had elected to sleep in that day.
 In his autobiography, Speer mentioned a Reich Air Ministry inquiry into the airplane accident, which he said ended with the sentence: "The possibility of sabotage is ruled out.
 Further measures are therefore neither requisite nor intended".
-Speer, who was present but had declined to travel on the same flight because he had been kept up late the night before, talking with Hitler, thought that the wording was "curious".
+Even Todt's own son Fritz (named for his father)—who became a pilot—claimed to have investigated the matter and concluded "there was no explosive device on the plane."